adithya3403/3-2/FEWD/README.md

 4. Update the portfolio page to use Bootstrap.

-5. Create Home, AboutUs, Products, Partners, Contact Us pages for a static e-commerce website using Bootstrap.
-Add a gallery page using Bootstrap grid model.
-Add Navbar, header and footer to all pages.
-Add a Login link (Modal).
+5. Create a static e-commerce website using Bootstrap.
+Add a gallery page.
+Add Navbar, header, footer and a Login link (Modal).

 6. Increment and decrement counter, Day to morning and night.